Are you planning on moving into a new home but are unsure where to start?

 One good tip is LABEL each box or bag before it is packed away to move, like we did, see the photo above, so in the new home I know that that bag contains some cuddly toys Amanda is going to sell on ebay at Christmas time, plus the blue boxes contain her collectables that need to be unpacked and put out to display.

-Imagine labeling each box so you know what is inside and what room it belongs to, and in practice this saves a hell of a lot of time and stress both during and after moving day.
+Imagine labelling each box so you know what is inside and what room it belongs to, and in practice this saves a hell of a lot of time and stress both during and after moving day.
 You can also COLOUR CODE boxes, which makes the whole thing idiot proof, even for a dyslexic like me!

 Make sure you get all your packing materials together well in advance of your house move and the cheapest place I always found was to buy it all on eBay or at “pound shops” (Thrift stores).